yibingwei-1/yibingwei-1.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student in the Department of Computer Sciences at [University of Wisconsin Madison](https://www.cs.wisc.edu), advised by Prof. [Pedro Morgado](https://pedro-morgado.github.io).
+I am a final-year PhD candidate in the Department of Computer Sciences at [University of Wisconsin Madison](https://www.cs.wisc.edu), advised by Prof. [Pedro Morgado](https://pedro-morgado.github.io).
 I obtained my Master's degree in Electrical Engineering from [Caltech](https://www.ee.caltech.edu), advised by Prof. [Yisong Yue](http://www.yisongyue.com) and Prof. [Pietro Perona](https://www.eas.caltech.edu/people/perona).

-My research has been primarily focused on visual representation learning without human supervison.
+I work on self-supervised learning, multimodal retrieval and large vision–language models,  with an emphasis on representation learning at different level from semantics to localized, fine-grained, compositional feature for image/video/VLM.

+**I am actively looking for Research Scientist / Applied Scientist / Research Engineer positions starting in 2026.**

 <h2>News</h2>

+**[June 2025]** Our paper on [TrackVerse](https://github.com/MMPLab/TrackVerse), an object-centric video dataset for SSL, accepted at ICCV 2025. <br/>
+**[May 2025]** Joined Adobe Firefly as an ML Research Intern. <br/> **[Feb 2025]** Our paper on [Efficient curricula for MIM models](https://arxiv.org/abs/2411.10685) accepted at CVPR 2025. <br/>
-**[July 2024]** Paper on [Latent MIM](https://github.com/yibingwei-1/LatentMIM) accepted by ECCV 2024. <br/> **[July 2024]** We've released [TrackVerse](https://github.com/MMPLab/TrackVerse), a large-scale video dataset. <br/>
+**[July 2024]** Our paper on [Latent MIM](https://github.com/yibingwei-1/LatentMIM) accepted by ECCV 2024. <br/>

 <style>